 The offer was simple.
-Anyone who was able to pick all the winners in all of the games in each of the rounds would be rewarded with his/her choice of $25 million over 40 years or a lump of a cool $500 million winner’s choice.
+Anyone who was able to pick all the winners in all of the games in each of the rounds would be rewarded with his or her choice of $25 million over 40 years or a cool $500 million, winner's choice.

-Thinking about the path to a perfect bracket starts with the first round of the tournament, which has 64 games -- each game would have one winner.
+Thinking about the path to a perfect bracket starts with the first round of the tournament, which has 64 games-each game would have one winner.
 Each team has a ranking; the first seeded team, for example, plays the 16th seed.
-Easy picking, right?
-The next round has 32 games, then 16, etc. On paper, it seems fairly easy, but in reality the odds are stacked against you.
-Why do you think Mr. Buffet is willing to put up a billion dollars?
-When one adds up the odds of picking each game correctly for each round, the numbers stack up against you and your picks -- big time.
+Easing picking, right?
+The next round has 32 games, then 16, etc. On paper, it seems fairly easy, but in reality the odds are stacked against you-why do you think Mr. Buffet is willing to put up a billion dollars?
+When one adds up the odds of picking each game correctly for each round, the numbers stack up against you and your picks, big time.
 The odds of picking a perfect bracket is a mind boggling one in 9.2 quintillion.
-If you were to write out that number it would be nine with 18 zeros.
+If you were to write out that number, it would be nine with 10 zeros.

-Unfortunately, too many of our workers sometimes take a small chance or a quick short cut reasoning that they will not get hurt -- it’s the same as picking the five seed over the 12 -- the five always wins, right?
+Unfortunately, too many of our workers sometimes take a small chance or a quick short cut, reasoning that they will not get hurt-it's the same as picking the five seed over the 12-the five always wins, right?
 Actually, the 12 seed wins one of three games over the much higher five seed.
 Which, by the way, is the same odds as an 11 seed beating the higher six seed.
-Co-workers and supervisors sometimes see at-risk acts but make excuses that, “he knows what he’s doing,” or “he’s a journeyman so he won’t get hurt.”
-In reality, reasoning that you won’t get hurt is like thinking you can pick the entire NCAA basketball bracket -- the odds are stacked against you.
+Co-workers and supervisors sometimes see at-risk acts but make excuses that, "he knows what he's doing" or "he's a journeyman so he won't get hurt."
+In reality, reasoning you won't get hurt is like thinking you can pick the entire NCAA basketball bracket-the odds are stacked against you.
 The odds are against you or anyone taking a short cut on not getting hurt.

-This year it only took the first 25 games to eliminate all of the thousand and thousands of participants who submitted brackets in the billion dollar bracket challenge.
-And a seven seed, University of Connecticut, won the entire tournament.
-I can’t tell you when you or a coworker will get hurt if a shortcut is taken, but I can tell you that you will get hurt.
+This year it only took the first 25 games to eliminate all of the many thousands of participants who submitted brackets in the billion-dollar bracket challenge.
+And, a seven seed, University of Connecticut, won the entire tournament.
+I can't tell you when you or a coworker will get hurt if a shortcut is taken, but I can tell you that you will get hurt.
 Those odds are just as certain as not picking a perfect NCAA bracket.
-I’d bet a billion dollars on it.
+I'd bet a billion dollars on it.